Should I go to work?

 Disclosure Scotland are working as normal on PVG checks.

 Providers are expected to have received satisfactory checks, including PVG membership and references before someone starts work.
 See the Safer Recruitment Guidance, from the SSSC and Care Inspectorate, for information and advice on meeting legislative and regulatory requirements regarding recruitment.

 The Care Inspectorate are currently advising services they don’t need to update staff PVGs on a three-yearly basis, to help relieve pressure on services and Disclosure Scotland during the pandemic.

 However, if a worker is moving to a new role, employers should risk assess to consider whether there is a specific need to make an update.

 If someone has only been a member of the PVG scheme for children and will now be working with vulnerable adults, or vice versa, they must continue to apply to join the appropriate scheme.
 You can get more information on the Care Inspectorate website here.

 Personal protective equipment (PPE)

 We know it’s essential the workforce has the equipment they need to do their job safely.
 Updated guidance on COVID-19 PPE is available on the Public Health England website here.

-The HPS Information and Guidance for Social Community Care and Residential Settings also covers use of PPE.
+The HPS Information and Guidance for Care Home Settings also covers use of PPE.